Economic & National Security

 U.S. Commercial New-Build Rate

 Against 25–30 needed annually.
-Legacy yards are fully committed sustaining what already exists — there is no uncommitted capacity available to address the gap.
+Legacy yards are operating at or near rated capacity sustaining what already exists — there is no uncommitted capacity available to address the gap.

 65–80%